SebastianGomezVidal/programsCatalog/Cinema_Seats/README.md

 In order to run this page, you would need:

 1. ***XAMPP*** Which is a completely free, easy to install Apache distribution containing MariaDB, PHP, and Perl.
-This would allow you to simulate a server/client architecture in your computer.For further information refer to [xampp](https://www.apachefriends.org/index.html).
+This would allow you to simulate a server/client architecture in your computer.
+For further information refer to [xampp](https://www.apachefriends.org/index.html).

 2. Clone the Web Programming folder in XAMPP/htdocs/